robertpataki/blog.robertpataki.com/source/_posts/2014-08-21-stuffed-portobello-mushrooms.markdown

 categories: vegan recipe
 ---

-<p class="post-intro">The other day I stumbled accross a very nice <a class="link" href="http://blog.fatfreevegan.com/2008/08/roasted-eggplant-almond-dip.html" target="_blank">vegan recipe</a>.
-After trying the recipe for this delicious dip I wanted to see how I could alter it, so that it makes a stuffing for mushrooms.
-After I replaced the eggplants with courgettes, and I did some minor alterations I was very happy with the results, so I thought I'd share this tasty vegan recipe with others.</p>
+<p class="post-intro">The other day I was searching for some cooking inspiration, and I stumbled upon a very nice <a class="link" href="http://blog.fatfreevegan.com/2008/08/roasted-eggplant-almond-dip.html" target="_blank">vegan recipe</a>.
+After making that delicious dip myself I started thinking how I could turn it into a mushroom stuffing, so I started experimenting, and I replaced the aubergines with courgettes, and I did some minor alterations to the original recipe.
+I was quite happy with the result, so I thought I'd share this tasty vegan creation with others.</p>

 ## Ingredients (for 4)